KritikaBansode/PRODIGY_DS_01/README.md

 ## Dataset

-The dataset used in this project is sourced from the World Bank and provides population data.
+The dataset used in this project is distribution of ages.

 ![image](https://github.com/user-attachments/assets/0235a102-fc31-4310-851b-98466ee6165b)